Sean Becker

 Sean Peter Becker (born 7 July 1975 in Ranfurly) is a New Zealand curler.
+He is currently the coach of the New Zealand women's national team.

 Career

 Becker was the skip for New Zealand teams which won three Pacific Curling Championships in 1998, 2003, and 2004.
 He has also played for the New Zealand team in five World Men's Championships, skipping the team at the 1999 (0-9; 10th), the 2004 (3-6; 7th), and the 2005 World Men's Curling Championship(5-6; 8th).
 He also played third for New Zealand at the 2001 (2-7; 9th) and 2012 World Men's Curling Championships (7-5; 5th).
 He represented New Zealand at the 2006 Winter Olympics as the team's skip.
 He was the only member of the New Zealand team to be originally from New Zealand.
 His was the first men's curling team to represent New Zealand at the Olympics; unfortunately, they finished last out of 10 teams without notching a victory.
 His curling team consisted of Lorne de Pape, Hans Frauenlob, Dan Mustapic and Warren Dobson.
 He carried the flag at the opening and closing ceremonies for his nation.

 Following the Olympic Games in 2006, Becker forged a new team of upcoming New Zealand talent including his younger brother, Scott.
 His team included Scott Becker, Rupert Jones, Warren Kearney and Warren Dobson.
 He then went on to skip New Zealand in the 2007, 2008, 2010 and 2017 Pacific-Asia Curling Championships and played third for New Zealand at the 2011, 2012, 2013, 2015 and 2016 Pacific-Asia Championships.

 In mixed doubles play, Becker has represented New Zealand in four World Mixed Doubles Curling Championships with sister Bridget, winning a silver medal at the 2010 World Mixed Doubles Curling Championship.